ConesaLab/courses-SQANTI_verse/README.md

 You will have to run this command twice, once for each classification file.
 Remember to also change the output directory, so one run won't overwrite the other.
 Once both runs are finished, move to the questionnaire [filter_worksheet.md](filter_worksheet.md) and try to answer the questions.
 You can use any programming language or tool to answer the questions.
 The questions are designed to help you understand the output of SQANTI3 filter and the classification file.

-🥳 You successfully completed your first runs of SQANTI3 filter.
+🥳 You successfully completed your first run of SQANTI3 filter.
 Congrats!
 You are now one step closer to become an SQANTI3 expert!

 # 3. SQANTI3 rescue